ebenhaj2005/safecircle_mobile/README.md

 3. ```bash
     npm expo start
     ```
-4. Use the provided domain in the terminal to access the web application.
+4. Use the provided QR code to launch the app.

 ### Backend
 - **backend**: Follow the steps in "**https://github.com/Youmni/safecircle_backend/**".